interledger/rfcs/0029-stream/0029-stream.md

 Each endpoint MAY expose their asset details by sending a `ConnectionAssetDetails` frame.
 This frame is optional because some use-cases, such as Web Monetization, do not require it.

 Asset details exposed by this frame MUST not change during the lifetime of a Connection.
-Because of this, endpoints that honor `ConnectionAssetDetails` frames SHOULD ignore any repeat `ConnectionAssetDetails` frames for a given Connection.

 Endpoints that wish to discover the other endpoint's asset details MAY send a `ConnectionAssetDetails` frame containing its own asset details.
 The other endpoint MUST respond to this frame with a new `ConnectionAssetDetails` frame containing its own asset details.